Amir23156/BottleAsec_Corrected/README.md

 ## Corrosive tank monitoring
 The simulation now tracks the tank pH level to detect corrosion.
 PLC1 closes both valves and logs a critical warning if the pH leaves the configured safe range.

+## Office network restrictions
+Memcached connections are now validated to ensure the configured host lies inside the office network range defined in `Configs.py`.